mumtazmaqsood/CSSExamples/README.md

         #The other three types of positioning are “relative”, “absolute”, and “fixed”.
 #advanced positioning lets you say things like “Put that box 20 pixels above and 50 pixels to the right of its parent’s origin.”

+            #Relative positioning
+            #“Relative positioning” moves elements around relative to where they would normally appear in the static flow of the page.
+This is useful for nudging boxes around when the default flow is just a little bit off.